Chelsea Manning: Baghdad airstrike

 Manning said she gave WikiLeaks the July 12, 2007, Baghdad airstrike video in early 2010.

 WikiLeaks named the Baghdad airstrike video "Collateral Murder", and Assange released it on April 5, 2010, during a press conference at the National Press Club in Washington, D.C.
 The video showed two US helicopters firing on a group of 10 men in the Amin District of Baghdad.
 Among the people killed in the attack were two Reuters employees, who were there to photograph an American Humvee under attack by the Mahdi Army.
 The U.S. pilots mistook their cameras for weapons.
-The helicopters also fired on a van, targeted earlier by one helicopter, that had stopped to help wounded members of the first group.
-Two children in the van were wounded, and their father was killed.
+The helicopters also fired on a bongo truck, targeted earlier by one helicopter, that had stopped to help wounded members of the first group.
+Two children in the truck were wounded, and their father was killed.
 The pilots also attacked a building where retreating insurgents were holed up.
+Reuters requested a copy of the footage under the Freedom of Information Act.
+A spokesperson for the company said there was a compelling need for its immediate release.
+The United States Central Command replied that it could not give a time frame for release of the footage and that it might have been deleted.
+After a year, Reuters had received no formal response or written determination in accordance with the FOIA.
+Manning said in court that the video disturbed her as she felt it was clear the people in the bongo truck were merely attempting to assist the wounded and the army officers seemed full of bloodlust.
+The American officers called the people killed "dead bastards" and congratulated themselves on killing in large numbers.
+One of the weapons crew members asked a seriously injured person to pick up a weapon so he would have a reason to engage, instead of calling for medical help.
+Once the officers learned children were in the van, they said, “Well, it's their fault for bringing their kids into a battle".

 The Washington Post wrote that the video, viewed by millions, put WikiLeaks "on the map".
+There was an internal debate within the T-SCIF division officers and analysts over whether the crew violated the rules of engagement in the second engagement.
 According to Nicks, Manning emailed a superior officer after the video aired and tried to persuade her that it was the same version as the one stored on SIPRNet.
 Nicks writes that it seemed as though Manning wanted to be caught.